-An oasis courtyard in the center of the Arts District in Old Town is where outdoor tile-backed fountains sparkle, elegant fire pits abound, and intimate seating treat guests like old friends.
-A hidden gem, the Bespoke Inn, is more than a hotel, it is an experience.
+This oasis courtyard in the center of the Arts District in Old Town is where outdoor tile-backed fountains sparkle, elegant fire pits abound, and intimate seating treat guests like old friends.
+A hidden gem, the Bespoke Inn is more than a hotel, it is an experience.
 When you step through the garden gate, you are transported to a secret garden that invites you to linger and soak up the private patio atmosphere.
 The gardens evoke feelings of European courtyards where quiet, intimate conversations between longtime friends happen every day.

 The rooms and suites at the Bespoke are casually elegant.
-Thoughtful touches like Smeg Coffee Makers grace the kitchenettes along with special details unique to each room.
+Thoughtful touches like Smeg coffee makers grace the kitchenettes along with special details unique to each room.
 When you return from a day of touring, a dip in the rooftop infinity pool is just the luxurious detail that makes your stay special.

 FnB Restaurant is tucked away from the bustle of Old Town down a side street, enveloped by buildings.
 The outdoor dining space is reminiscent of a garden party with wait staff busily delivering delectable dishes to waiting connoisseurs.
 Gorgeously quaffed plates are a feast for your eyes and a treat for your tastebuds.
 Known for expertly crafted vegetables that are served with unique pairings like the refreshingly light sugar snap peas with mascarpone or the fried green tomatoes that are nothing short of classic — FnB is a dining experience.

 Art surrounds you in Scottsdale.
 Outdoors and indoors, the art is on display for all to appreciate.
-The respect and collection of artifacts are evident in the ongoing and changing exhibits at the Western Spirit, Scottsdale’s Museum of the West (SMoW).
+The respect and collection of artifacts are evident in the ongoing and changing exhibits at Scottsdale’s Museum of the West (SMoW).
 As a Smithsonian affiliate, the SMoW features a wide range of locally focused, artistic works.

 You can explore exhibits like the photographic collection of Barry M. Goldwater and Marjorie Thomas’ paintings of local indigenous people.
-Scottsdale’s artists capture the West’s history, allowing the public to learn and appreciate the region’s local contributions to current-day society.
+Scottsdale’s artists capture the Southwest’s history, allowing the public to learn and appreciate the region’s local contributions to current-day society.

 Enjoy a quiet moment in the Sculpture Courtyard where the exhibits change regularly.
 However, the contemplative nature of the modern-meets-western courtyard art always reflects Scottsdale’s history and her people.

-9. Public Art
+9. Scottsdale’s Public Art Collection

 You can wander the streets of Scottsdale and view interesting and contemplative public art across the city.
 Scottsdale Public Art’s permanent collection includes commemorative statues, intriguing waterfalls, contemporary sculptures, and interactive installations.
 A stop at the Horseshoe Falls monument is where you can take a respite in the cooling mist emanating from the river rock that surrounds perfectly stacked horseshoe towers.
-The towers are cleverly arranged in a horseshoe shape, reinforcing the western theme.
+The towers are cleverly arranged in a horseshoe shape, reinforcing the Western theme.

-Pro Tip: If you’re ready to visit, go to Experience Scottsdale where you’ll find more information for your perfect Scottsdale getaway.
+If you’re ready to visit, go to Experience Scottsdale where you’ll find more information for your perfect Scottsdale getaway.
 When you are ready for some local hiking, you will be better prepared after you read 12 Tips For Successfully Hiking Camelback Mountain In Phoenix.